 In 1985, the National Institute of Environmental Health Sciences Center for Membrane Toxicity Studies (CMTS) was established at MDIBL.
 Building on MDIBL’s strengths in membrane studies and toxicology, CMTS was dedicated to studies in the areas of signal transduction and ion transport, and the transport and excretion of xenobiotics including heavy metals such as arsenic, lead, tin, copper, zinc, and cadmium.

-MDIBL recently began a period of substantial growth, launching a permanent year-round research program and significantly expanding its educational activities.
+In 1999, MDIBL began a period of substantial growth, launching a permanent year-round research program and significantly expanding its educational activities.
 In 2008, the Lab opened a new 15,000 square foot laboratory building constructed using state-of-the-art green technology.
 The building is LEED-certified at the gold level.
-A second green laboratory building is currently under construction.
+A second green laboratory building opened in 2012.